cfengine/documentation/overview/glossary.markdown

 In CFEngine, the agent is called `cf-agent` and is responsible for making changes to computers.

 Historically, all the hosts in the infrastructure which are not hubs / policy servers have been referred to as agents.
-(And the software you install on them agent packages, or agent only packages).
 The preferred terms to distinguish between the different roles are hub and client.
 See CFEngine roles.